College Student Intern Resume Example

 I see a lot of undergraduate resume examples focus on clear sections like education, skills, and experience.
 This keeps things organized and easy for recruiters to scan in seconds.

-You want to highlight any relevant coursework, internships, or volunteer work.
+You want to highlight any relevant coursework, internships, or volunteer work, and consider referencing experience as a student housing assistant cover letter if applicable.
 I usually suggest using bullet points to show impact-like quantifying results or mentioning specific projects.

 There are tons of ways to tailor undergraduate resume examples based on your major or interests.
 This helps you stand out, especially since over 60% of recruiters look for unique skills or achievements.